mcisback/php-bunnykitty-micro-framework/README.md

 - Use quotes for routes with slashes: `"auth/login"`
 - Middlewares execute in the order listed
 - Empty array `[]` means no middlewares
+- Required environment variables are validated on startup

 ### Accessing Configuration in Code